Respecting priorities versus respecting preferences in school choice: When is there a trade-off?: The GBMP condition in stylized school choice environments

-Note that the richer and more realistic environments where students are heterogeneous in their valuation of quality (e.g. \cite{abdulkadirouglu2017welfare}) do not meet any of the conditions generically.
-So, for example, if $u_{is} = d_{is} +\alpha_i v_s$ and priorities are distance-based $\pi_{is} = d_{is}$, we can easily construct a situation where a student prefers the school further away because they value quality more, blocking the construction of a mutually best pair.
+Note that the richer and more realistic environments where students are heterogeneous in their valuation of quality (e.g. \citealp{abdulkadirouglu2017welfare}) do not meet any of the conditions generically.
+For example, if $u_{is} = d_{is} +\alpha_i v_s$, where $d_{is}$ stands for the inverse distance and priorities are distance-based $\pi_{is} = d_{is}$, we can easily construct a situation where a student prefers the school further away because they value quality more, thereby blocking the construction of a mutually best pair.
+Specifically, take two students, $i$ and $j$, and two schools, $s$ and $s'$.
+Assume that student $i$ values school quality more than student $j$, i.e. $\alpha_i>\alpha_j$.
+Further assume that school $s$ has a higher quality than school $s'$, $v_s>v_{s'}$.
+Finally, assume that $d_{is'} > d_{js'} > d_{js} > d_{is}$ (if students live on a street that goes from one school to the other, it means that they both live closer to school $s'$ than to school $s$, but student $i$ even more so).
+If student $i$'s preference for quality is sufficiently strong to prefer school $s$, then $u_{is} = d_{is}+\alpha_i v_s > u_{is'}=d_{is'}+\alpha_i v_{s'}$ while $u_{js'}>u_{js}$ and $iP_{s'}j$ and $jP_si$.
+There is no mutually best pair in this submarket and therefore this environment does not satisfy the MBP everywhere condition.

-Another environment where the MBP condition holds everywhere is when students prefer the school where their sibling, if any, goes, and where schools prioritize students with siblings and use a single tie-breaking rule for all others.
+Another environment where the MBP condition holds everywhere is when students prefer the school where their sibling, if any, goes, and where schools prioritize students with siblings and use a single tie-breaking rule for all others (assume for simplicity that the number of siblings benefiting from the priority is less than the number of seats available).
 To see this, consider any subset of schools and students.
 If there is a student with a sibling in one the schools, then they will be mutually best pairs.
 If no student has a sibling, then all schools will be ranking students in exactly the same way, and one of these schools (at least) will be the preferred choice of one of the students (we are back in the environment of the first row of Table \ref{tab:compare}).

 The second strongest condition requires the mutually best pair condition to hold sequentially.
 In one-to-one settings, this is \cite{eeckhout2000uniqueness}’s condition.
 In one-to-many settings, it corresponds to environments for which \cite{salonen2018mutually}’s Iterated Best Match process converges to a non-wasteful matching.
-The advantage of such condition relative to the MBP condition everywhere is that it ignores unrealistic preferences that some students may have and that prevent the MBP condition to hold.
+The advantage of such condition relative to the MBP condition everywhere is that it ignores unrealistic preferences that some students may have (schools on the top of their rank order lists that they have no chance of getting) and that prevent the MBP condition to hold.
+Indeed, as part of the sequential process of matching mutually best pairs, these schools are likely to fill up and we can then focus on their more realistic choices when searching for mutually best pairs.